-- 1. The Department Board decides whether or not to recognize credits earned by students who have already earned a degree from the University of Pavia or another Italian university and request at the time of admission for a reduced credit requirement for graduation.
+- 1. The Committee appointed by the Board decides whether or not to recognize credits earned by students who have already earned a degree from the University of Pavia or another Italian university and request at the time of admission for a reduced credit requirement for graduation.
 Such a request may be granted pending an evaluation and validation of the credits considered valid under clause 5 below. - 2.
-The Department Board decides whether or not to recognize credits for a student whose matriculation has expired or who has left university and, at the time of re-admission, requests a reduced credit requirement for graduation.
+The Committee appointed by the Board decides whether or not to recognize credits for a student whose matriculation has expired or who has left university and, at the time of re-admission, requests a reduced credit requirement for graduation.
 Such a request may be granted pending an evaluation and validation of the credits considered valid under clause 5 below. - 3.
-The Department Board can validate credits already earned by the student from enrolment in individual courses at the University of Pavia or at other universities. - 4.
-In the case of a transfer from another university of from another course of study at the university, the recognition of credits is decided on by the Department Board in accordance with current law, the university Didactic Regulations, and any decisions regarding the course of study taken by the facultyExecutive Committee and/or Department Board. - 5.
-Credit validation is decided on by the Department Board on a case by case basis after an examination by one or more faculty members appointed by the Board for that purpose.
+The Committee appointed by the Board can validate credits already earned by the student from enrolment in individual courses at the University of Pavia or at other universities. - 4.
+In the case of a transfer from another university of from another course of study at the university, the recognition of credits is decided on by the Committee appointed by the in accordance with current law, the university Didactic Regulations, and any decisions regarding the course of study taken by the faculty Executive Committee and/or Department Board. - 5.
+Credit validation is decided on by the Committee appointed by the on a case by case basis.
 The type of educational activity (TAF) for which credits are recognized and the number of credits (within the eventual limits provided by law) are determined based on the discipline the activity falls under, taking into account the contribution made by the activity to be recognized to the achievement of the educational objectives of the study plan, the specific content of the activity and its possible obsolescence, as well as the time commitment (in hours) required.
-To this end, the request for recognition must be accompanied by all official documentation that demonstrates the above aspects; the teachers delegated by the Department Board can undertake additional investigations they may deem necessaryin this matter. - 6.
-In the event that, subsequent to recognition of the acquired credits, the student's study plan is changed to an individual study plan, the latter must be approved by the Department Board in conformity with the provisions of article 8.
+To this end, the request for recognition must be accompanied by all official documentation that demonstrates the above aspects; the Committee appointed by the Board can undertake additional investigations if necessary in this matter. - 6.
+In the event that, subsequent to recognition of the acquired credits, the student's study plan is changed to an individual study plan, the latter must be approved by the Committee appointed by the Board in conformity with the provisions of article 8.